Unbuilt Services On The M42

 Details of the planned site at Friday Lane were shared with developers in 1973.
 Work on the M42 started the following year with no evidence of it.

 Warwickshire County Council were among those who objected to it.
-It was reported that other sites were being looked at by 1974, though Friday Lane remained the plan until 1978.
+It was reported that other options were being looked at by 1974, though Friday Lane remained the plan until 1978.
+It would later explained that Friday Lane became the preferred option through elimination, rather than selection.

 The Second Pairing